RobTillaart/HX711_MP/README.md

 Note the index is zero based so a size of 10 uses index 0..9.
 - **float getCalibrateSize()** returns the size of the internal array, typical 2..10
 - **float getCalibrateRaw(uint8_t idx)** get the raw value at the array.
+Returns 0 is idx is out of range.
 - **float getCalibrateWeight(uint8_t idx)** get the mapped weight at the array index.
+Returns 0 is idx is out of range.

 This way of calibration allows
 - compensate for a non linear sensor by interpolating linear over multiple points.